cdapio/cdap/README.rst

 Apache's voting process.
 If you’d like to help make CDAP better by adding new features, enhancing existing features, or fixing bugs, here's how to do it:

-1. If you are planning a large change or contribution, discuss your plans on the ``cask-cdap-dev`` mailing list first.
+1. If you are planning a large change or contribution, discuss your plans on the `cdap-dev@googlegroups.com <https://groups.google.com/d/forum/cdap-dev>`__ mailing list first.
    This will help us understand your needs and best guide your solution in a way that fits the project.
 2. Fork CDAP into your own GitHub repository.
 3. Create a topic branch with an appropriate name.
 4. Work on the code to your heart's content.
 5. Once you’re satisfied, create a pull request from your GitHub repo (it’s helpful if you fill in all of the description fields).
 6. After we review and accept your request, we’ll commit your code to the cask/cdap repository.

 Thanks for helping to improve CDAP!

 Filing Issues
 -------------
-Website for filing `Issues <http://issues.cask.co>`__.
+Website for filing `Issues <http://issues.cask.co/browse/cdap>`__.

 Mailing Lists
 -------------